alephmanuel/CutzClubApp/README.md

-# CutzClubApp
+# CutzClub App
-Barber Shop application, using Flutter as the programming language.
-This application is created as the final project for the CCOM-4401 class Mobile Application Development.
+* Barber Shop application using Flutter as the framework and Dart as the programming language.
+* This application is being developed for the final project of the Mobile App Development course.